Engin-Boot/pong-stage-mayank-ranjan17/Stage0/change_ui_settings.md

   When the user changes the frame rate

-  Then the color of the frame rate is updated for the game.
+  Then the frame rate is updated for the game.